FantasticFiasco/mvvm-dialogs/README.md

 ## More in the wiki

 For more information regarding the concepts of MVVM Dialogs and extended samples on the subjects, please read the [wiki](https://github.com/FantasticFiasco/mvvm-dialogs/wiki).

+## MVVM Dialogs Contrib

+The world is full of snowflakes and all applications are unique in some way.
+MVVM Dialogs takes no claim to solve all issues regarding dialogs, but is a fantastic solution for most applications.
+The rest, the applications deviating from the common path, may require specific changes to the behavior of MVVM Dialog.
+For those there is [MVVM Dialogs Contrib](https://github.com/FantasticFiasco/mvvm-dialogs-contrib).
+A repository with features and functionality developed by the open source community, solving very specific needs.

+If MVVM Dialogs for some reason doesn't fit your application, raise an issue in [MVVM Dialogs Contrib](https://github.com/FantasticFiasco/mvvm-dialogs-contrib) and we'll see what we can do.
+These features are always implemented by the community, but shepherd by the maintainers of MVVM Dialogs.

 ## Install MVVM Dialogs via NuGet